TechnionTDK/jbs-text2json/README.md

 #### going over the Jsons

+here we had two ways to test:

-here our prefered method was to create a new JsonReader with the Jasons the parser made and going over every Json Object to see if the values are correct
+1. the firsd method was to create a new JsonReader with the Jasons the parser made and going over every Json Object to see if the values are correct

 for example: